 Step inside the Christmas Shop, formerly known as Authentiques Past & Present, and prepare to be transported into another era; located in Chelsea, the cozy shop sells authentic vintage pieces from the 1940s through the 1970s.
 Items such as silver-tone and gold-tone overlaid glassware and stemware, . . . more

 Lay to rest the verity of "One man's trash is another man's treasure."
 Treasures abound!
 Made from glorious works on paper, this charming assortment of glass trays, plates, coasters and paperweights emerges as art using the age-old technique of decoupage.

-Pippin Home is located in the quaintest one-hundred-year-old building (behind Pippin Jewelry) once occupied by a blacksmith in the1800s.
-To give you a feel for the place and atmosphere, walking down the same narrow hallway to find your way through the store, you are walking the same steps horses . . . more
+Pippin Home is located in the quaintest century-old building (behind Pippin Jewelry) once occupied by a blacksmith in the1800s.
+To give you a feel for the place and atmosphere, walking down the same narrow hallway to find your way through the store, you are walking the same steps horses would tread . . . more

 Capture Parisian charm at Maison 140, where owner, Ramsey Marc, has recreated a marketplace of hand-selected furniture, art and decor direct from France.
 Delightful pieces depicting rustic charm and retro chic as well as modern elegance are chosen by Ramsey himself.

 This small French fabric boutique, with a heritage of over 150 years, features cheery striped fabrics that will brighten anyone’s home.
 Ready-made home furnishings and office accessories alike are given a makeover with vibrant stripes of colors.
 Les Toiles du Soleil sells indoor and outdoor . . . more

 Hidden away on the second floor above Chelsea's New London Pharmacy is New London Luxe, selling home-ware with an international or domestic flair, as well as other intricately styled luxury items.
 At New London Luxe, one learns that luxury today does not require a high price tag.
 The philosophy . . . more